ubc-library-rc/intro-shell/index.md

 ### Setup

 Please bring a laptop to this workshop.
 We will be using the Unix shell for most of the workshop.
 If you have a Mac or a Linux laptop you don't need to install or enable anything.
 If you are using a Windows10 PC you will need to turn on the “Windows Subsystem for Linux” setting as per [these instructions](https://stackoverflow.com/questions/36352627/how-to-enable-bash-in-windows-10-developer-preview/36465000#36465000).
 If you need help or are using an older version of Windows please get in touch at [eka.grguric@ubc.ca](mailto:eka.grguric@ubc.ca).

+**Important:** Before the workshop, please download and decompress/unzip the workshop project folder by clicking on [this link](https://github.com/ubc-library-rc/intro-shell/archive/refs/heads/master.zip) and saving the file to your home folder.
+It is recommended to place the resulting decompressed folder in a new directory for the workshop.